palantir/gradle-guide/errorprones.md

 </td>
 <td>

 Abstract methods in Tasks or Extensions that return Gradle managed types should start with 'get'.
-This naming convention ensures consistency and allows Gradle to handle property injection correctly.
+This allows Gradle to handle property injection correctly.
 For example, use 'public abstract Property<String> getFoo();' instead of 'public abstract Property<String> foo();'.
 This enables Gradle to inject the property implementation automatically, removes boilerplate, and supports the Groovy DSL (e.g. `foo = 3`).

 </td>
 </tr>